Big Bang nucleosynthesis in a weakly non-ideal plasma: Restoration of Planck distribution

-Lastly, a question arises as to how the distorted photon spectrum could be restored to the observed blackbody spectrum of CMB whose possible distortions are limited to $\Delta \rho^{}_\gamma / \rho^{}_\text{CMB}<10^{-5}$ since COBE/FIRAS~\cite{Mather:1993ij,Fixsen:1996nj}.
+Lastly, a question arises as to how the distorted photon spectrum could be restored to the observed blackbody spectrum of CMB whose possible distortions have been limited to $\mathit{\Delta} \rho^{}_\gamma / \rho^{}_\text{CMB}<10^{-5}$ since COBE/FIRAS~\cite{Mather:1993ij,Fixsen:1996nj}.
 Our model is based upon the idea that the distorted photon distribution is caused by collective effects in the weakly non-ideal plasma.
-Then, an idea to consider is that the restoration occurs by means of Landau damping defined as damping of a collective mode of oscillations in a plasma where collisions between the charged particles are negligibly rare: i.e., interaction between plasma waves and non-relativistic ions through the plasma epoch between BBN and recombination.
-Although this is an important question and should be investigated in more detail, further discussion is beyond the scope of the current paper since such nonlinear processes are adequately described by kinetic theory.
+Then, an idea to consider is that the restoration occurs by means of Landau damping defined as the damping of a collective mode of oscillations in a plasma where collisions between the charged particles are negligibly rare; that is, interaction between plasma waves and non-relativistic ions through the plasma epoch between BBN and recombination.

+In fact, we also found that a transient distortion, such as a box shape, during the BBN epoch could solve the problem if the duration were sufficiently long.
+This transient distortion would be plausible because in the BBN era any distortion of radiation spectrum is quickly erased through thermalisation processes.
+Figure\,\ref{fig6} shows the evolution of light element abundances obtained with the transient $q(T)$ that includes the distortion of $q' = 1.027$ at $T^{}_\text{tr} = 4\times10^8\unit{K}$ and restoration to $q=1$ at $T_\text{re} = 2\times10^8\unit{K}$.
+This solution predicts the following abundances: